Plan for the Future with Involvement

 International and Community-Based Learning programs provide you with hands-on experiences and allow you to challenge yourself in a new learning environment.
 Applying your course-based knowledge in a real-world context can help develop your areas of interest and allow for a better understanding of the kind of work you may want to pursue.

-Taking part in leadership opportunities such as Peer Programs, Orientations, and Arts Tri-Mentoring will allow you to network with students, faculty and staff.
+Taking part in leadership opportunities such as Peer Programs and Orientations will allow you to network with students, faculty and staff.
 Developing strong connections will improve your interpersonal skills and can provide you with contacts for future career opportunities.

 Leading a Student-Directed Seminar allows you to take control of your learning and share your own unique interests with other students.
 Becoming involved with Research in Arts allows you to make contributions to a specific field and develop practical and relevant skills for the future.